April 30 – May 2, 2023 at Graduate Annapolis Hotel, 126 West St, Annapolis, MD 21401

 Listen into our session where topic experts will explain the challenges and solutions they’ve created in order to update and continue to use AI.
 Where do these Federal leaders see the future of AI and Data Analytics heading?
 What does it mean to strengthen your agency’s AI and Data Analytics?

-Chief Data and AI Officer, Chief Data and Artificial Intelligence Office, Office of the Secretary of the Air Force, U.S. Department of the Air Force (invited)
+Chief Responsible AI Officer, Chief Data and AI Office, U.S Department of the Airforce

 Panel: Intelligent Data Management – Next Step in Digital Transformation Journey